 Question #17

-A Congress can find executive branch actions unconstitutional and veto executive actions.
+A Congress can find executive branch actions unconstitutional and impeach members of the executive branch.

 B Congress can appropriate funds and veto executive actions.